Jesus went out into the desert, a desert a lot like ours,

 to make the sound that scares the animals.

-The interesting thing to me was the instructions on maintenance.
+The interesting thing was the maintenance instructions.

 The maintenance issue is about smaller wild beasts, to wit: bugs